Persepolis' Yahya Golmohammadi - FC Goa are not a weak team | Goal.com

 “Before our game against Goa, everyone thought they were a weak side.
 But they’re not.
 They have shown good quality and are playing very well, coherently, with high intensity and with heart,” Golmohammadi said before the game.

-The former Iran international also pointed out that the two goals they have conceded so far have come from free-kicks and he mentioned that Persepolis need to work on defending set-pieces.
+The former Iran international also pointed out that the two goals they have conceded so far have come from free-kicks and he mentioned that his team needs to work on defending set-pieces.

 “We will try to focus well on defending free-kicks so that it is not seen as a weakness for Persepolis.
 The two goals we conceded from set-pieces were very rare and the fact that they happened twice may be a cause for concern.
 However, we need to address this issue with more practice and will remain focused.”